-Worthy Wage Day is a national day of action held annually in May since 1992.
-The event is part of an ongoing grass-roots campaign to raise public awareness of:
+Worthy Wage Day is a national day of action held annually on May 1st since 1992.
+It is designed to raise public awareness of:

 - The low wages earned by early childhood educators;